viclew1/VLBotRunner/README.md

 ### AbstractSessionManager

-This object's goal is to manage your SessionHolder containing a session object, for example a token but anything you need for accessing the website you're working on, and a WebClient (A Spring HTTP tool).
+This object's goal is to manage your SessionHolder containing a session object, for example a token but anything you need for accessing the website you're working on, and a WebClient (A Spring HTTP client).
 This object's goal is to automatically refresh it at the end of the given sessionDurability.

 ### BotTask